-Select "Yes, On next reset" to erase all system event logs upon next system boot.
-Select "Yes, On every reset" to erase all system event logs upon each system reboot.
-Select "No" to keep all system event logs after each system reboot.
-The options are "No", "Yes, On next reset", and "Yes, On every reset".
+Select Yes, On next reset to erase all system event logs upon next system reboot.
+Select Yes, On every reset to erase all system event logs upon each system reboot.
+Select No to keep all system event logs after each system reboot.
+The options are No, Yes, On next reset, and Yes, On every reset.